What Is Tenants in Common in Ireland?

 Inheritance Tax

-If you want to pass you part of the tenants in common agreement onto your children or someone else, you will need to pay the inheritance tax.
+If you want to pass your part of the tenants in common agreement onto your children or someone else, you will need to pay the inheritance tax.
 In Ireland, the inheritance tax is split into three groups that all have a different threshold when it comes to paying the tax:

-This group includes any of the relationships in neither Group A or Group B and has a threshold of €16,250.
+3. Group C — This group includes any of the relationships in neither Group A or Group B and has a threshold of €16,250.

-What happens to mortgages under Tenants in Common?
 If you take out a mortgage under a Tenants in Common agreement, you can effectively split up the cost of that mortgage and the deposit between the tenants.
+This means that all the tenants will need to have their signature on the loan and the liability is on each one of them.
+This can be significant in the case of default that can jeopardise the property's ownership that could be repossessed by the lender.

 Tenants in Common vs. Joint Tenants